Distributionally Robust Causal Abstractions: Introduction

-In this work, we address this challenge by introducing a framework of \emph{robust causal abstractions}, which requires causal consistency to hold not uniformly, but rather across a constrained set of relevant environments.
-This yields a notion that is theoretically stronger than exact abstractions, capturing relationships at a more fundamental level, while remaining more flexible and computationally tractable than uniform abstractions.
-Building on this, we develop CAL algorithms that model uncertainty over the environments and learn robust CAs that remain consistent under distributional shifts and environmental misspecification.
-Moreover, as we demonstrate, this robustness extends to other forms of misspecification, including structural assumptions of the causal models and mapping of their respective interventions.
+In this work, we address this challenge by introducing a framework of \emph{robust causal abstractions} that require consistency across a constrained set of relevant environments, providing a notion theoretically stronger than exact abstractions (fixed environment) yet more flexible and tractable than uniform ones (all environments).
 In the finite sample case, our approach links the level of modeled uncertainty to the strength of the learned abstraction: the broader the ambiguity set, the more powerful the abstraction it approximates.
-Overall, we make the following contributions: \begin{itemize}[leftmargin=2em, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item We introduce the first class of \emph{robust causal abstractions}, called \(\rhoiota\)\text{-abstractions}, that require consistency across a constrained set of environments.
-This yields stronger abstractions than exact ones (fixed environment) yet more realistic and tractable than uniform ones (all environments). \item We introduce \emph{Distributionally Robust Causal Abstractions} (\textsc{DiRoCA}), the first framework for learning CAs robust to distributional shifts and misspecifications in the underlying SCM environments.
-Our approach formulates learning as a distributionally robust optimization (DRO) problem over a Wasserstein ambiguity set, explicitly modeling environment uncertainty. \item We provide theoretical results for joint product measures under both Gaussian and empirical settings, to guide the selection of the robustness parameter in our DRO setting. \item We demonstrate the effectiveness of \textsc{DiRoCA} across different problems and scenarios, consistently outperforming existing methods and baselines under environmental shifts, structural and intervention mapping misspecifications. \end{itemize}
+Overall, we make the following contributions: \textbf{(a)} We introduce the first class of \emph{robust causal abstractions}, called \(\rhoiota\)\text{-abstractions}, that requires consistency across a constrained set of environments and \textbf{(b)} propose \emph{Distributionally Robust Causal Abstractions} (\textsc{DiRoCA}), the first framework for learning robust to environmental shifts and misspecifications CAs in Additive Noise SCMs via distributionally robust optimization over Wasserstein ambiguity sets; \textbf{(c)} we derive theoretical concentration bounds to guide ambiguity radius selection and provide provable robustness guarantees; \textbf{(d)} we demonstrate the effectiveness of \textsc{DiRoCA} across diverse problems and settings, outperforming existing methods and baselines under environmental shifts, and different types of misspecifications.